Actions speak louder than words

 The Big Promise is a commitment to action not just words.

-Individuals and / or organisations make a public commitment, which is measurable and to which they will be held accountable, to create a positive change.
-Choose from seven meaningful actions devised by our ethnic minority community; forming a bridge between lived experience, investment and decision making.
+Individuals make a public commitment, which is measurable and to which they will be held accountable, to create a positive change.
+Choose from seven meaningful actions devised by our ethnically diverse community; forming a bridge between lived experience, investment and decision making.

 Join the hundreds who made their Big Promise during Race Equality Week!